-AMBITION TARGET STATUS Statkraft is recognised as a company with a responsible water management practice Implementation of identified supporting initiatives •
+AMBITION TARGET STATUS Statkraft to be recognised as a company with a Implementation of identified supporting initiatives •

-- DHP optimizes water use while continually improving its environmental and economic performance.
-In the context of climate change, adapting the water storage capacity of hydropower reservoirs contributes to reducing floods and droughts in regulated river basins.
-Reservoirs can also facilitate other water usage such as increasing the availability of water for irrigation or transportation. - Key achievements in 2019 include responsible operations everyday.
-Knowledge and efficiency in integrated water resource management has been strengthened.
+- DHP optimizes water use while continually improving its environmental and economic performance. - In the context of climate change, adapting the water storage capacity of hydropower reservoirs contributes to reducing floods and droughts in regulated river basins. - Key achievements in 2020 include responsible operations every day and particularly in extreme situations, where we aim to contribute to reducing the impacts of major flood events in Albania.
+Knowledge and efficiency in integrated water resource management has evolved.

-- Ensure proactive, adequate handling and systematic follow-up of water levels, flow limits and hydropeaking requirements in the concession. - Demonstrate responsible water management based on improved understanding of the effects of climate change on water availability (e.g. water scarcity, drought and flood management) in all areas of operations.
+- Ensure adequate handling and systematic follow-up of water levels, flow limits and specific operating rules put forth in the concession. - Demonstrate responsible water management under shifting climate conditions.
+This implies planning for potential extreme situations in both wet and dry years, and still be able to fulfil our concession requirements.